What to Do Before Closing a Business

 It's time to close the doors.
 For whatever reason, you have decided to end your business.
 The list of tasks may seem long, but it's important to work through them to make sure everything is done correctly.
 Leaving a business closing task undone can mean continued liability for taxes or payments.

-This business closing type is not bankruptcy, but it's called "dissolution," a dissolving of the business as a legal entity.
+This business closing type is not bankruptcy, but it's called "dissolution," a closing down of the business as a legal entity.

 You may need to follow some of these steps if your business has declared Chapter 7 (liquidation) bankruptcy, but you will have a bankruptcy trustee to help you through the process.